Land of Oz: Silver Shoes/Ruby Slippers

 When Dorothy leaves Oz after having several adventures there and befriending many of Oz's natives, she is magically carried over the Deadly Desert by means of the charmed Silver Shoes she had been given shortly after her unexpected arrival when her farmhouse landed on and killed the previous pair's owner, the Wicked Witch of the East.
 After knocking her heels together three times and wishing to return home, Dorothy is lifted into the air and transported to Kansas.
 The shoes, however, slip off of Dorothy's feet and are lost forever in the desert.
 Baum states the silver shoes are never recovered.
 In the 1939 film, the shoes are changed to Ruby Slippers.
 When Dorothy clicks her heels together she closes her eyes and says: "There's no place like home".
 She then wakes up in her bedroom in Kansas believing her experience in Oz to be an elaborate dream.

 The silver shoes and ruby slippers are also used in several other versions including Wicked by Gregory Maguire.
 Here the shoes are constructed as a gift and have a chameleon effect.
 They are decorated with thousands of glittering glass beads that change colors according to the lighting.
 They can also appear to be several different colors all at once.
 The shoes are also lost when Dorothy is teleported back home just like in Baum's novel.
-The Broadway musical based on Maguire's book further shows that they were all silver, but were changed to ruby red by a spell put upon them by the Witch of the West Elphaba, enabling her sister the Witch of the East Nessarose, who prior had been confined to a wheelchair, to magically walk.
+The Broadway musical based on Maguire's book further shows that they were all silver, but were changed to ruby red by a spell put upon them by the Witch of the West Elphaba, enabling her sister the Witch of the East Nessarose, who had been confined to a wheelchair, to magically walk.

-In in 1985's Return to Oz, the ruby slippers have been recovered from their place in the Deadly Desert by the Nome King.
+In 1985's Return to Oz, the ruby slippers have been recovered from their place in the Deadly Desert by the Nome King.

 A little-known adaptation of the original story made for British television in the mid-90s starring Denise van Outen explained that they had belonged to a visitor from over the rainbow who came to Oz before Dorothy and they were obtained by the Witch when the visitor wished herself home and they fell off her feet on the return trip.